 Do you have a boss who micromanages everything you do?
 How does that feel?
 Like they don’t trust you?
 That you’re not capable of doing the job?

-Yes, it could be that they enjoy being controlling…but it is also important to recognize that they might be acting out their need for certainty, and control is their default mode to fulfilling this need.
+Yes, it could be that they enjoy being controlling…but it is also essential to recognise that they might be acting out their need for certainty, and control is their default mode to fulfilling this need.

 Picture this scenario: you know precisely what you were going to be doing every minute, every hour, every day, month and year from this day forth for the rest of your life.
 How would that make you feel? … Bored?
 Comfortable?

-Do we have the need for adventure?
-Do we have the need for mystery, the unknown and for surprise?
-You bet we do, because that is how we know we are alive.
+Do you need an adventure?
+Do you require mystery, the unknown or to be surprised?
+I bet you do because that is how we know we are alive.

 However, adventure can turn into uncertainty.